Next Application Deadline

 We hold accreditation webinars prior to each application deadline.
 These webinars provide information on the requirements for accreditation and the certification

-exam, and also provide an opportunity to ask questions on the accreditation process.
-The last webinar was held on February 13, 2015.
-You can view a recording of the webinar here.
-A PDF of participants' questions and corresponding answers can be downloaded here.
+exam.
+They also provide an opportunity to ask questions on the accreditation and certification process.
+The last webinar was held on September 25, 2015.
+You can view a recording of the webinar here, and A PDF of participants' questions and corresponding answers for this and previous webinars can be downloaded here.

 Characteristics of an ASBMB-accredited program